Service-Learning Toolkit for Animal Projects

 - Conduct a needs assessment of a local animal shelter; plan and implement a drive to collect specific needed items to donate.

 - Host a Spay/Neuter Day in the local community or at school.
-Have students research the importance of spaying and neutering pets.
+Research the importance of spaying and neutering pets.

 Potential Community Partners

-Find partners in your community who will work with your students on animal related projects.
-Engage the students in investigating the issue and calling the partners.
+Find partners in your community who will work with youth on animal related projects.
+Engage youth in investigating the issue and calling the partners.
 Connecting with a community resource makes the project more meaningful and impactful.

 - Animal shelters